 During the lease term in Mount Vernon

-During lease, the rental property belongs to the renter we respect the renter 's privacy.
-As the property manager Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
-If Nesbitt Realty has a good reason to come into a rental in Mount Vernon, the renter must allow us to access the rental.
-Some good reasons to access rental property are to:
+During tenancy, the rental property belongs to the tenant we respect the tenant 's privacy.
+As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to enter a rental in Mount Vernon, the renter must allow us to come into the rental property.
+Some solid reasons to go into rental property are to:

 - Supply required services, or

-Nesbitt Realty will always strive to give the renter notice and obtain renter consent prior to entering the rental.
-However, Nesbitt Realty can and will come into the rental without tenant consent in emergency situations.
-We will never abuse the right of entrance or use it to agitate renters in Mount Vernon.
+Nesbitt Realty will always strive to give the renter notice and obtain renter consent prior to entering the rental home.
+However, Nesbitt Realty can and will come into the rental home without tenant consent in emergency situations.
+We will never abuse the right of entrance or use it to harass renters in Mount Vernon.
 Nesbitt Realty will only go into at reasonable hours of the day, except in an emergency.

 Landlord Reference

-a useful archive for rental investors in Mount Vernon
+a good reference for rental investors in Mount Vernon

-- Before you move a tenant into your investment in Mount Vernon
+- Before you move a tenant into your property in Mount Vernon

 - Collections and evictions